Expose an ingress gateway using an external load balancer

 Set up the external load balancer

-In this section, you will configure the external load balancer to connect with the ingress gateway from the cluster.
+In this section, you configure the external load balancer to connect with the ingress gateway from the cluster.

 Fetch ingress gateway Service port information